disposab1e/argocd-operator-helm/docs/source/kubernetes/minikube.rst

 Minikube
 ********

-A installation guide for Operator Lifecycle Manager, Operator Marketplace, Argo CD Operator (Helm), Argo CD,
+A installation guide for Operator Lifecycle Manager, Argo CD Operator (Helm), Argo CD,
 Argo CD CLI and the Guestbook Example in Minikube.